gromnitsky/disc-archiver/README.md

 	dd if=$< of=$@ bs=64K iflag=skip_bytes,count_bytes skip=29 count=11
 ```

-If we indeed run the Makefile, we'll get 3 .iso files in `out/iso`
+If we indeed run the Makefile, we'll get 3 iso images in `out/iso`
 directory:

 ```